hlcfan/hlcfan.github.io/_posts/2016-09-03-keep-it-simple-stupid.md

 ### Over-engineering

-As for this section, I dont have any code sample, but it happens in one of my projects tho.
+As for this section, I don't have any code sample, but it happens in one of my projects tho.
 After that, I would tell meself, stop over-engineering next time.
 It just costs too much, may lead to effort to maintain and less understandable code.

 There're two kinds of over-engineering, one is same effect/purpose as before.
 You just switch to complex way to deal with it, this is the worst.